 The fabulous dichotomy of expensive property and eclectic boardwalk denizens is like nowhere else in Los Angeles.
 Whether your tastes are luxurious or humble, there’s a side of Venice that will enthrall you.
 If you’re looking for a unique and one-of-a-kind experience, Venice Beach is certainly where to stay in Los Angeles.

 Venice was intended as an oceanfront resort town when it was founded in 1905.
 The city was run under its own government until it became a part of Los Angeles in 1926.
-To this day, you can address an envelope to “Venice, California,” and the post office will deliver the mail even though the address is actually in Los Angeles.
+Today, you can address an envelope to “Venice, California,” and the post office will deliver the mail even though the address is actually in Los Angeles.

 Venice is aptly named, too, as it sports several canals, just like its Italian namesake.
 For a time, the Venice canals fell into a state of disuse, and some were even paved over to accommodate cars, but a huge renovation project to restore the canals occurred in the early 1990s and fueled a significant revival in real estate and the desirability of the area.

 Despite the loss of several canals over the last century, Venice remains a unique part of Los Angeles, from the chaotic traffic circle that was once a lagoon to the crazy boardwalk that usually feels like an uninhibited circus.
-If you’re searching for shenanigans and tomfoolery in Los Angeles, choose Venice.
+Choose Venice if you’re searching for shenanigans and tomfoolery in Los Angeles.

 Whether your tastes are routine or unusual, this famous West Coast neighborhood has something for everyone.
 Here are a few terrific ways to spend your time in the Venice of California: